 There are no measures in place to prevent closely held corporations from accumulating earnings for investment purposes.
-The retained earnings of corporations are taxed at the standard tax rates (approximately 30%).
+The retained earnings of corporations are taxed at the standard tax rates (approximately 28% plus church tax if applicable).

 3.4 Sales of Shares by Individuals in Closely Held Corporations